 Guzoglu N., Kanmaz H. G., Dilli D., Uras N., Erdeve O., Dilmen U.

-• Keywords: assisted reproduction techniques, neonatal outcomes, single embryo transfer, IN-VITRO FERTILIZATION, OUTCOMES, PREGNANCIES, DELIVERY, POLICY, 1ST
+• Anahtar Kelimeler: assisted reproduction techniques, neonatal outcomes, single embryo transfer, IN-VITRO FERTILIZATION, OUTCOMES, PREGNANCIES, DELIVERY, POLICY, 1ST

 IVF has become an efficient and widely used treatment for infertile couples, however, it is responsible for an increasing number of multifetal pregnancies and adverse neonatal outcomes.
 This study aimed to assess a health service utilization in one neonatal intensive care unit (NICU), as a response to the 2010 Turkish reproductive regulation requiring single embryo transfer (SET).